 Sister, you’re stylin’!

-George Bernard Shaw said, “Youth is wasted on the young.”
-If you’re, um, of a certain age, you’re probably wondering how to remain relevant in our youth-obsessed culture — especially at work, where age discrimination is all too common.
+George Bernard Shaw famously said, “Youth is wasted on the young.”
+If you, like me, are of a certain age, you probably wonder how to remain relevant in our youth-obsessed culture — especially at work, where age discrimination is all too common.
 There was a time when age was respected for the wisdom and experience that go with it.
 We mature folk have plenty to offer to the world, and we need to keep active, engaged, and upbeat.
-It ain’t over till it’s over.
-As we say in Hawaii, “We’re still yet good.”
+It ain’t over till it’s over!

 Taking time for self-care

-Rudeness from strangers… political polarization… road rage… job stress… Some think that life has become more complicated than humans are able to deal with.
+Increasing rudeness, political polarization, road rage, job stress… Some experts believe that modern-day life has become more complicated than humans are able to deal with.
 So how do you cope?
-By finding what grounds and relaxes you, be it walks in nature, scheduling a spa day, creative projects, taking a hot bath, meditating, or reading a good book.
+By finding what grounds and relaxes you, be it walking in nature, scheduling a spa day, indulging in a hobby, taking a hot bath, reading a good book, or meditating.
 You need to be good to yourself so you can be at your best for others.

-If you’re a woman who needs a helping hand and a kind heart to guide you toward becoming the best version of yourself that you can be, then contact me today to schedule a complimentary get-acquainted session in which I can learn about what you want to achieve from coaching and you can get a feeling for my style and personality.
+If you’re a woman who needs a helping hand and a kind heart to guide you toward becoming the best version of yourself that you can be, then contact me to schedule a complimentary, get-acquainted session in which I can learn about what you want to achieve from coaching and you can get a feeling for my style and personality.
 If we agree that we’re a good fit for each other, then we’ll take it from there and design a coaching program that will enable you to achieve your goals.

 You, my sister, are stronger than you know!